check4parts/check4parts/docs/architecture.rst

 ``app/services``
     Cross-cutting helpers that are reused by multiple adapters.
-Currently this hosts the token cache abstraction shared by InterCars routes.
+Currently this hosts the token cache abstraction shared by InterCars routes and the unified catalog service that fans out requests to all enabled suppliers and returns BM Parts–shaped responses with partial failure metadata.

 ``app/config.py``
     Centralises configuration read from environment variables (tokens, API